 Real magical operations stem from a thorough comprehension of the latent and potent powers in matter, especially as regards to force-correlations.
-According to Theosophy, “magic” is divine knowledge, and nothing works by ‘super-natural’ means.
+According to Helena Blavatsky, “magic” is the higher knowledge of nature, and nothing works by ‘super-natural’ means.

 “Our Society believes in no miracle, divine, diabolical or human, nor in anything which eludes the grasp of either philosophical and logical induction, or the syllogistic method of deduction.
 But if the corrupted and comparatively modern term of “magic” is understood to mean the higher study and knowledge of nature and deep research into her hidden powers—those occult and mysterious laws which constitute the ultimate essence of every element, whether with the ancients we recognize but four or five, or with the moderns over sixty; or, again, if by magic is meant that ancient study within the sanctuaries known as the “worship of the Light,” or divine and spiritual wisdom as distinct from the worship of darkness or ignorance, which led the initiated High-priests of antiquity among the Âryans, Chaldaeans, Medes and Egyptians to be called Maha, Magi or Maginsi, and by the Zoroastrians Meghistom (from the root Meh’al, great, learned, wise)—then, we Theosophists “plead guilty.”
 (Helena Blavatsky, Collected Writings, Vol. 2, pg.
 32)

-This magic is what constitutes Occultism, and this is the last we should have to explain how much this term should not be used as a general term, for “evil things.”
+This magic is what constitutes Occultism, a general term in society for dark and “evil things.”
 The source of magical, or occult wisdom is a Force manifesting under various forms of energy.
 Where matter ends, and where spirit begins is another question modern science has not found.

 Six Fundamental Propositions of the Oriental Philosophy in Isis Unveiled